olizilla/add-to-estuary/README.md

     - run: echo ${{ steps.add_to_estuary.outputs.cid }}
 ```

-## TODO

-- How to upload a directory and get a single CID for the root.

 ## Inputs
 You must provide the `path_to_add` and an `estuary_api_key` to get the magic.